 - Notified Body will audit yearly to check the compliance of the device with MDR.
 Update your CER, PMS, and PMCF to maintain the CE Mark

-MDR Compliance & Role of Consultants
+MDR Compliance & Role of CE Marking Consultants

-I3CGlobal will bring your medical devices to the European market in the most effective manner possible and will support you in overcoming any hurdle along the way, as they have in-depth insight and understanding of complex regulatory requirements.
+I3CGlobal (UK) will bring your medical devices to the European market in the most effective manner possible and will support you in overcoming any hurdle along the way, as they have in-depth insight and understanding of complex regulatory requirements.

 - Understand your medical devices/IVDs and the applicable regulations at the earliest due to their vast experience in this field;